 The music business is still changing fast.
 The digital revolution that started with the invention of the CD has meant that recorded music can now be easily copied and shared.
 Most record companies have tried (and failed) to prevent this.
 Recording revenues for music artists have started to dry up, and just about every musician is having to find new ways to make a living from their craft.
 Just making a recording and expecting to make enough money out of that alone is increasingly unlikely, but live performances are a key way of engaging with audiences and making a living out of performing music.

 The trouble is that your audience is limited to the people who are actually there on the night.
-What yougig can do is vastly increase the potential size of your audience by professionally recording your live performances using a Pro Tools 24-track mobile recording system and 6, full HD video cameras.
+What yougig can do is vastly increase the potential size of your audience by professionally recording and/or streaming your live performances using a Pro Tools 24-track mobile recording system and up to 12, full HD video cameras.
 Your entire performance can then be mixed and edited at will to promote your music to a global audience.
 We can provide you with a complete package, from live performance recording to mixing, editing, mastering the audio and editing and producing your video.

 A few years ago all this would have been prohibitively expensive.
 Not now.
 Advances in technology have now made this much more affordable – but you still need the expertise to do it, and this is where we can help.
 After many years in the music business, and also in sound recording and broadcasting, we know what we are doing.
 This method of LIVE recording won’t suit everybody.
 Because we record your live performances they really should to be as ‘right on the night’ as possible.
 So it helps if you can put on a good live show with few mistakes.
 If you feel you can’t work like this, then we suggest that you record in the traditional way, using a multi-track recording studio, which we also have.

 But, for people who can actually perform well live, then yougig will be invaluable to you and your future career.
 You can then have a perfect recording of your live show to promote yourselves with.